Inside: Classic Poems for Kids to Memorize (while washing their hands)

 The best way to make sure poetry practice happens regularly is to pair it with something you already do.
 Tape a poem to the mirror above the sink ready to read (or get fancy and frame a poem to hang nearby).
 Read the poem taped to the mirror while washing your hands.
 Easy-peasy.

-We’re already washing our hands multiple times a day, right?
-For at least 20 seconds, right?
+We (at least try) to teach kids to wash their hands for 20 seconds, right?
 Simply add this step to the task for a little easy practice and a lot more delight.

 Before you know it, your whole family will have a poem memorized.